 This iced coffee version is so amazing to drink.
 It really is a threat every time I brew it.
 As I’ve said before, this is the perfect hot summer day recipe.

 The regular — hot version of the flat white has the same fluffy milk foam that makes it so unique.
-By using the cold foam option on a milk foamer, you’re creating the same cloudy milk foam that makes it so fantastic to drink.
+Using the cold foam option on a milk frother creates the same cloudy milk foam that makes it so fantastic to drink.